La Trinitaria (Dominican Republic): Theatrical activities

 Hoping to increase nationalism, the members of these two groups would rehearse theatre acts in people's homes and perform in front of hundreds in La Carcel Vieja ("The Old Jail", which today houses the Museo de la Catedral).
+(Enrique Patín Veloz said that Manuel Guerrero, a fervent supporter of Duarte, converted the old prison building into a theater for performances).
 These performances would help ease tension within the people of the Dominican Republic and it was within these performances that group would push revolutionary agendas.
 For example, Pérez called for a revolution during one performance and the whole crowd cheered and gave a standing ovation.
-Unfortunately for the revolutionary movement and for Duarte, he was forced into exile in August 1843 as a result of his dissident activities.